kstenerud/concise-encoding/ce-structure.md

 **Sample data will generally be represented as follows**:

  * Character sequences are enclosed within backticks: `this is a character sequence`
- * Byte sequences are represented as a series of two-digit hexadecimal values, enclosed within backticks and square brackets: [`f1 33 91`]
+ * Byte sequences are represented as a series of two-digit hex values enclosed within backticks and square brackets: [`f1 33 91`]
  * Sample Concise Encoding data will usually be given in [CTE format](cte-specification.md) for clarity and human readability.